Hezekiahpilli/Pro-Copy-Trader/README.md

 * Link it and start using the Trade Copier
 * open the Master account to place trades and it will automatically place trades in child or slave accounts

-# manually delete API keys on the WebUI after every restart
+Min funds are requires in accounts to initiate a trade. manually delete API keys on the WebUI after every restart.

 output: